InnoD-WebTier/hardboiled_ghost/README.md

 We were originally using [blog.ghost.org](http://blog.ghost.org/) and [Medium](https://medium.com/) for inspiration/motivation.

 - Comments for posts! [https://disqus.com/](https://disqus.com/)
-- Things that need to be styled:
+- Things that need to be styled: (Abhinav)
   - CMS for Issue and Article creation
   - Sidebar
   - Authors should have a little card with their info in their posts, articles, and search (scroll to bottom of [this post](http://blog.ghost.org/wishlist/))